 Tags: Topics: All Topics All regions: All regions All regions: Middle East, Africa All industries: All industries All industries: Retail

-Panaya enables companies to be more agile in addressing constant change in packaged applications.
+Panaya ensures the continuous quality of enterprise applications, enabling companies to be more agile in addressing constant change.

 "We plan to use Panaya for all our future upgrade and support package projects."